WillHanighen/iCottageS-Server-Utils/README.md

 - `serverutils.use` - Access to basic plugin features
 - `serverutils.hat` - Allows using the hat command
 - `serverutils.rgbhat` - Allows using the RGB hat command
+- `serverutils.afk` - Allows using the AFK command

 ### Rank System
 - `serverutils.rank.use` - Access to basic rank commands